Advice for buying a car privately

 Before you pick the car up and drive it away, you must be insured on the vehicle and it must be taxed.
 You should organise this in advance.

-These are the things you should do before you pick the car up.
 Once you’ve bought it and got it home, you will need to register the vehicle in your name.
 You can find out how to do this on the government website.
 The easiest way is to ask the seller to register the vehicle in your name online and then give you a filled in ‘New Keeper’ slip from the V5C.